Home

 52 Persei

-52 Persei is a supergiant star in the constellation of Perseus.
+52 Persei is a supergiant star of spectral class G5 in the constellation of Perseus.

 52 Persei visual magnitude is 4.71.
-Because of its moderate brightness, 52 Persei should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 52 Persei is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.71